University of Minnesota Administrative Policy

 Campuses

-• In consultation with the campus registrar, each campus is responsible for establishing a standard class schedule and class period.
+• In consultation with the campus registrar, each campus is responsible for establishing a standard class schedule and class periods.

-• Colleges and departments follow the established campus standard schedule and class periods.
+• Colleges and departments should follow the established campus standard schedule and class periods.

 Colleges and Departments (Twin Cities)